ductsoup/Raspberry-Pi-IoT-Water-Quality-Controller/README.md

 * 0x64 EC/TDS
 * 0x97 DO

-The I2C bus connectors are 4 wire.
+The I2C bus connectors are 4 wires.
 * 3.3V
 * GND
 * SDA